 Strategic Community Plan Community Engagement – Anna Kelderman

-Anna is an external consultant from Shape Urban engaged by City of Vincent to develop the City’s Strategic Community Plan (SCP).
+Anna is an external consultant from Shape Urban engaged by the City of Vincent to develop the City’s Strategic Community Plan (SCP).

 Anna provided an overview of the SCP and the Community Engagement Campaign.
 The engagement process will involve actively seeking out a true representation of the Vincent community including children and young people.
 Indicative timeline: